TeddyO323/alx-frontend/0x00-html_advanced/README.md

 Copy the content of `7-index.html` into `8-index.html`
 - Create the level 1 heading inside your main before your sections.
-- Put text "Homepage" in your heading tag.
+- Put text `"Homepage`" in your heading tag.
 - Ignore W3C errors